spartez/vue-aui-jira-extras/README.md

     Vue.use(VueAuiJira);

-## Customization

-If you use this library inside iframes on Jira Server, auto-detection won't work, you need to manually set 'server' mode and set proper Jira base URL.

-    Vue.use(VueAuiJira, {
-        mode: 'server',
-        url: jiraBaseUrl
-    });

-## Usage

 Installation registers components and Jira API object globally.
+Jira version (Cloud or Server) will be detected automatically and proper API will be used.

-#### Use components
+### Use components

     <va-user-picker multiple v-model="participants"/>

+Yes, that's it.

-#### Use Jira API
+### Use Jira API

     this.$jira.getProject(projectId);